kevinyswong/kevinyswong.github.io/index.md

   consequently diminish from $30.5 billion in FY 2023 to $15.9 billion in FY 2027 (end-of-year numbers), the city
   <a href="https://cbcny.org/research/setting-right-ceiling">requested</a>,
-  according to the Citizens Budget Commission, that the state raise the debt limit.
+  according to the Citizens Budget Commission, that the state raise the city's debt limit.
 As stated in the city comptroller's report, according to New York State law, the general debt limit for local governments is pegged against the jurisdiction's real estate value, so it doesn't seem like the debt limit can be arbitrary raised.
 Governor Kathy Hochul, instead, raised the Transitional Finance Authority (TFA) debt limit from $13.5 billion to $25.5 billion—this is